Inventoryframework/inventoryframework.github.io/WorkingInTheSystem/ModifyingCriticalFiles.md

 ---
 # FS_ContainerSettings
 This struct might get a small revamp in the future.
-The tile map, while it is useful for single player games and drastically speeds up collision tests and look-ups, it's becoming a bit too expensive for replication.
+The tile map, while it is useful for single player games and drastically speeds up collision tests and look-ups, it might be too expensive for some projects that might have strict network bandwidth.
 It is not recommended to remove anything unless you are certain you won't need it.
-Most of the data, outside of the tile map, is extremely small outside of the tile map.
+Most of the data, other than the tile map, is extremely small.